 Aikido vs. MMA for Self Defense

-On paper, Aikido claims to be very effective for self-defense.
-In practice, this statement is very far from the truth.
-Aikido teaches mental and physical preparation for conflict and situational awareness, which is very important in self-defense.
+On paper, Aikido claims to be effective for self-defense.
+In practice, this statement cannot be any further from the truth.
+Aikido aims to teach mental and physical preparation for conflict and situational awareness, which is very important in self-defense.

 MMA is one of the best martial arts for self-defense for multiple reasons.
-It teaches you both striking and grappling.
-It hardens the body and mind and conditions you to the harsh realities of real combat.
+It teaches you both striking and grappling, hardens the body and mind, and conditions you to the harsh realities of real combat.

 The most straightforward answer to this question is no, MMA fighters do not use Aikido.
-But if you dig closer in Aikido, you will find that the creator O-sensei Morihei Ueshiba studied extensively many armed and unarmed martial systems.
+But if you dig closer into Aikido, you will find that the creator, O-sensei Morihei Ueshiba, studied extensively many armed and unarmed martial systems.

 Suppose you are interested in the practicality of Aikido in MMA and self-defense in an honest way.
 In that case, this YouTube channel is probably the best place to look.

-This would probably enrage hardcore Aikido practitioners, but in the age of MMA and the internet, countless videos of aikido masters trying their art against other people and failing miserably.
+This would probably enrage hardcore Aikido practitioners, but in the age of MMA and the internet, countless videos of Aikido masters trying their art against others and failing miserably.

 Aikido can be worth your time if you are searching for an endeavor to develop physical and mental qualities without the strains of combat sports training.

-MMA is the clear winner in every single category you can imagine when you compare them as martial arts.
+MMA is the clear winner in every single category you can imagine when you compare them to combat styles.